ECLipsE-Gen-Local: Efficient Compositional Local Lipschitz Estimates for Deep Neural Networks: Introduction

 \textbf{Contribution.} In this work, we propose a scalable compositional framework that leverages \emph{local information} on the input region to yield \emph{tighter, certified} Lipschitz estimates for deep FNNs.
 Our main contributions are as follows: \begin{enumerate} [leftmargin=15pt] \item We generalize the Lipschitz constant certificates in \cite{fazlyab2019efficient} by allowing \textbf{\textit{heterogeneous, nontrivial slope bounds for each neuron}}, and subsequently decompose the resulting large SDP into a series of small, computationally tractable sub-problems inspired by \cite{xu2024eclipse}.
 The resulting algorithms are termed the ECLipsE-Gen series. \item We develop ECLipsE-Gen-Local, a series of algorithms that incorporate local information of the input region to iteratively refine slope bounds while \textit{\textbf{propagating information layer by layer, enabling tighter local Lipschitz upper bounds}} compared to the global bounds, while providing strict \textbf{\textit{theoretical guarantees}} on feasibility, validity, and tightness. \item We provide extensive experiments demonstrating that our algorithms consistently produce \textbf{\textit{ more accurate Lipschitz estimates}} compared to global methods, while achieving \textbf{\textit{computational speedups of several orders of magnitude}} over traditional SDP-based approaches.
-Furthermore, we empirically show that when the input region is considerably small (the neighborhood of a specific point), our \textbf{\textit{local estimates approach the exact Lipschitz constant}} represented by the norm of the Jacobian at the region’s center, \textbf{\textit{approaching the values obtained by \texttt{autodiff}}} and thus validating the exceptional tightness of our proposed method, ECLipsE-Gen-Local. \item Our approach generalizes Lipschitz estimation to support {\textbf{\textit{arbitrary selections of input-output indices}}}, providing certified bounds for any chosen subset of outputs with respect to any subset of inputs.
-Note that these bounds can be directly leveraged for sensitivity analysis with respect to different input-output pairs.
-This approach offers a powerful tool for partial verification and output range estimation for a large network.
-Moreover, our framework allows for Lipschitz constant estimation for an \textit{\textbf{arbitrary subset of consecutive layers}}, facilitating complex verification pipelines with integration of new NN layers into the certification process as needed.
-As an additional outcome, our algorithms provide certified bounds for each network output that are valid for a prescribed input region, directly supporting downstream tasks such as reachability analysis. \end{enumerate}
+Furthermore, we empirically show that when the input region is considerably small (the neighborhood of a specific point), our \textbf{\textit{local estimates approach the exact Lipschitz constant}} represented by the norm of the Jacobian at the region’s center, \textbf{\textit{reaching the tightness level of the values obtained by \texttt{autodiff}}} and thus validating the exceptional tightness of our proposed method, ECLipsE-Gen-Local. \item We establish a generalized certificate that supports \textbf{\textit{arbitrary input-output index selections and consecutive-layer subsets}} (Theorem \ref{thm: LipSDP arbitrary layers and indices}).
+This flexibility is not only used internally for our layer-wise slope-bound refinement, but also serves as a versatile foundation for targeted downstream certification tasks.
+As one representative example, we leverage the certificate to perform reachability analysis by computing a certified over-approximation of the reachable output region (Theorem \ref{thm: first order method}). \end{enumerate}